csurgay/ansible-training/lessons/03_AdHocCommands/README.md

 * Start `httpd` or `nginx` service on all hosts.

 ```
-ansible all -m service -a "name=httpd state=started"
+ansible all -m service -a "name=nginx state=started"
 ```

 * Enable the service to auto-start on boot.

 ```
-ansible all -m systemd -a "name=httpd enabled=yes"
+ansible all -m systemd -a "name=nginx enabled=yes"
 ```

 ---